Cardiac

 What if it does not work?

 This will depend on your individual wishes.
-Your heart failure nurse may recommend that you are admitted to hospital or she may seek advice from the cardiologist.
-It may be that you are not well enough for any further hospital treatment and that you would prefer to stay at home or possibly the hospice - this would all be discussed with you by your heart failure nurse.
+Your heart failure nurse may recommend that you are admitted to hospital or they may seek advice from the cardiologist.
+It may be that you are not well enough for any further hospital treatment and that you would prefer to stay at home or possibly the hospice – this would all be discussed with you by your heart failure nurse.

 How can I help care for my cannula?